greyhats13/phl-store/README.md

   <img src="img/atlantis.png" alt="aws">
 </p>

-In this case, we use a mono repo where Terraform code, GitOps repo (Helm), and services are all stored in one repository.
+In this case, we use a mono repo where Terraform code, GitOps repo (Helm), & services are all stored in one repository.
 CI/CD triggers can vary for each community or company.
 Here, we use the Gitflow branching strategy.
 Okay, let’s continue.

 From the diagram, there are 5 stages:
 	1. Check out code
-	2. Unit Test and Coverage
+	2. Unit Test & Coverage
-	•	In the second step, we run unit tests and check coverage.
-GitHub Actions do the unit tests, and the reports are uploaded to artifacts for Sonar analysis.
-We use SonarQube for code quality and security analysis.
+	•	In the second step, we run unit tests & check coverage.
+GitHub Actions do the unit tests, & the reports are uploaded to artifacts for Sonar analysis.
+We use SonarQube for code quality & security analysis.
 But since we only have Docker images, we use SonarCloud.io as an alternative.
 I also removed the ./app binary from the zylwin/phl-store:latest image.
 	3. Build & Tagging
-	•	Here, GitHub Actions build Docker images and tag them with the image SHA based on push events to the master or dev branch.
+	•	Here, GitHub Actions build Docker images & tag them with the image SHA based on push events to the master or dev branch.
 After tagging, the images are pushed to the ECR registry.
 Authentication is done using GitHub OIDC.
 	4. Deployment with ArgoCD
 	•	In this step, deployment happens after GitHub Actions have pushed the image tags.
-	•	ArgoCD clones the repository and uses sed to replace the image tag with the pushed image SHA in the Helm chart.
+	•	ArgoCD clones the repository & uses sed to replace the image tag with the pushed image SHA in the Helm chart.
 	•	We replace appVersion in Chart.yaml with the new image tag.
-ArgoCD sees the change and syncs the desired state with the live state in EKS.
+ArgoCD sees the change & syncs the desired state with the live state in EKS.
 Ideally, we use canary deployments, but due to time constraints, we do a rolling update instead.
 	5. End to End Testing
 	•	After deployment, we run end-to-end tests.
 a.
 API Testing with Newman
-	•	We use a Postman collection with pre-request and post-response scripts.
+	•	We use a Postman collection with pre-request & post-response scripts.
 	•	Since our endpoint needs Authorization, we generate a Bearer Token by hitting the oauth.phl.blast.co.id endpoint.
 	•	This endpoint is a custom domain from Cognito, which acts as the authorizer for our AWS API Gateway.
 	•	After getting the token, we save it to a Postman environment variable.
-	•	Then, we run the Postman collection with Newman for 5 iterations and a 200ms delay between each.
+	•	Then, we run the Postman collection with Newman for 5 iterations & a 200ms delay between each.
 b.
 Performance Testing with k6.io
-	•	We set up performance testing scenarios and develop a k6.js script.
+	•	We set up performance testing scenarios & develop a k6.js script.
-	•	Then, we run k6.io with 5 iterations and a 200ms delay between each.
+	•	Then, we run k6.io with 5 iterations & a 200ms delay between each.
 c.
 Security Testing with OWASP ZAP
 	•	We perform security testing with OWASP ZAP by preparing the OpenAPI spec of our service.
 	•	Using the Bearer Token saved in $GITHUB_ENV, we run OWASP ZAP.